rixiobarrios/w03d04-ajax-and-apis/am-lecture-fetch/readme.md

 #### JSON

+All data sent via HTTP is sent as strings.
+Unfortunately, what we really want to pass between web applications is **structured data** (i.e., arrays and hashes).
+In order to do so, native data structures are **serialized**: converted from a javascript object into a string representation of the data (aka serialization), called **JSON** which stands for "JavaScript Object Notation".
+This string can be transmitted and then parsed back into data (de-serialized).

-**JSON** stands for "JavaScript Object Notation" and has become a universal standard for sending and receiving data across the web.
+**JSON** has become a universal standard for sending and receiving data across the web.
 It is light-weight, easy-to-read and quick to parse.

 JSON is just a long string of characters.
 It is based off the JavaScript Object syntax.
 One notable difference is that double quotes must always be used for keys and values.

 JSON looks like this: